Get News & Updates Directly To Your Inbox

 Delicious recipes, nutrition tips and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

 As the third leading cause of cancer death in the United States, early detection is vital.
 Especially for African Americans.
 They have the greatest risk for colorectal cancer.
 Their death rates from the disease are higher than other ethnic or racial groups in the nation.

 But first things first:

-Small growths, called polyps, may appear along the colon lining.
-A colonoscopy can help find these growths and possible cancers early on, when treatment is more effective, and the chance of recovery is higher.
+Small growths, called polyps, often form along the colon lining.
+Polyps can turn into cancers.
+A colonoscopy helps find these growths early when treatment may be more effective and the chance for recovery greater.

-There are simple and noninvasive ways to make it easier for you to complete your screening and give you some peace of mind.
-Talk to your health care provider (doctor, nurse practitioner, physician assistant, etc.) about which screening option is right for you.
-It may be more than one.
-Each test has advantages and disadvantages.
-The test you and your health care provider choose may depend on your preferences, your medical condition, and your benefits.
-Some include:
+Don't skip screening.Today, there are simple ways to make colon screening easier.
+Talk to your health care provider about options.
+Each has advantages and drawbacks.
+The test you and your health care provider choose may depend on your choice, medical condition and benefits.
+Screening options include:

-If you are a BCBSIL Medicare Advantage member, you may be eligible to earn a health reward when you get a colonoscopy.
-Learn more about Health Rewards and see if you are eligible.
+If you are a Medicare Advantage member, you may be eligible to earn a health reward when you get a colorectal screening.
+Learn more about health rewards and see if you are eligible.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.